linux-china/zipkin-rsocket-server/README.md

 * Fast: Async and NoAck(Fire and Forget)
 * Easy to integrate with Reactive System

+# How to start Zipkin Server

+It's Spring Boot 2.2.x App, and you have different ways to start Spring Boot App.

 # How to send spans to Zipkin RSocket Collector

 ```